Requesting scans direct from E-reserve

 We check the requests for Library ownership, copyright compliance and availability before scanning the relevant pages.

 We notify you if any readings are not covered by the CLA HE Licence and an e-book is not available as an alternative.
 The E-reserve team carries out limited copyright clearance (see section below).
+Please be aware that we may not be able to scan everything that you have requested.

 We provide you with a link to the scan which can be used year on year for that course.
 For licensing reasons E-reserve scans must not be uploaded directly to your Virtual Learning Environment.
 Students must only access them via the link we provide.